Graduate Department of

 College of Arts and Sciences

 Over the last few decades, computations have joined theory and experimentation to form the three pillars of scientific discovery and technological design.
-Many of the important problems facing society can only be solved by teams of individuals from a variety of disciplines.
+Many of the critical problems facing society can only be solved by teams of individuals from a variety of disciplines.
 Integral to these teams are computational scientists, who provide the simulation, optimization, and visualization algorithms used to solve problems on computers.
 The main activity of scientific computing is the development of computational tools that have applicability over a range of scientific disciplines.

-Students are trained and do research in a truly interdisciplinary environment.
+Students are trained and to conduct research in a truly interdisciplinary environment.
 The graduate programs offered by the Department of Scientific Computing are designed to provide broad training in the core methods of computational science across disciplines, followed by in-depth specialization in areas of particular interest to students.
 Even within specializations, the focus remains on interdisciplinary approaches to solving science and engineering problems.

 Note: Please review all University and college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.